coderehan/Kotlin-Coroutines-Android-Interview-Preparation/03-Hard.md

 ### 2. Continuation

-An object that remembers **where to resume** and holds the result/exception — think of it as a "callback with saved state."
+A `Continuation` is an object that **remembers where to resume execution** and carries the eventual result (or exception) of a suspended computation forward.
+You can think of it as a callback with extra memory attached — instead of a plain callback that just delivers a result, a `Continuation` also encodes exactly which point in the code to jump back to.

 ```kotlin
 interface Continuation<in T> {